martavp/pypsa-in-prime/README.md

 > projects/pypsa-eur-sec$ cp config.default.yaml config.yaml

 The `config.yaml` file is where all settings regarding the simulation is done.
 Edit the settings file with a texteditor.
 I (Tim) strongely recomend using VS Code.
 See how to install it [here](#vs-code).

+MAKE SURE THAT YOUR `tmpdir` setting is specified as in [step 10](#10.
+Using scratch memory for temporary directory).

 When you have made your settings you are now ready to run the simulations using SNAKEMAKE.
 All simulations must be run from the PyPSA-Eur-Sec folder.
 To run the full simulations type the command: